lumostone/eth2xk8s/README.md

 ### How to run the client

-1. Clone the repo.

-2. Create the data folders for beacon node, validator (and/or validator keys and secrets).
+1. Create the data folders for beacon node, validator (and/or validator keys and secrets).

-3. Import validator keys.
+2. Import validator keys.

-4. Change the directory ownership.
+3. Change the directory ownership.
 Assume the created data folders are under `/data`:

    ```bash
    chown -R 1001:2000 /data
    ```

+4. Clone the repo.

+5. Go the directory of the target client.

-5. Update the `extraMounts` in `cluster-config/kind-single-node.yaml` with the paths to the created data directories.
+6. Update the `extraMounts` in `cluster-config/kind-single-node.yaml` with the paths to the created data directories.

-6. Install kind and create a kind cluster.
+7. Install kind and create a kind cluster.

    ```bash
    kind create cluster --config=prysm/cluster-config/kind-single-node.yaml
    ```

-7. Change values in `helm/values.yaml` to match your environment.
+8. Change values in `helm/values.yaml` to match your environment.

    - Set **persistentVolumeType** to `hostPath`.
    - Follow the [values.yaml configuration section](#change-the-configurations-to-match-your-environment) for more details.

-8. Install the Helm chart `helm`.
+9. Install the Helm chart `helm`.

 ## Testing k8s manifests